Become an Active Member of the AAFP

 - In the state in which they are practicing/working currently; or

 - In another state, if the applicant’s employer does not require physicians to hold a license in the state in which they are practicing/working

-Applicants for active membership who have held active or supporting family physician membership within the past two years must provide evidence of 100 approved continuing medical education (CME) credits completed during the two years immediately preceding application.
+Applicants for active membership who have held active family physician membership within the past two years must provide evidence of 100 approved continuing medical education (CME) credits completed during the two years immediately preceding application.
 CME records should be submitted to:

 Attn: AAFP Member Resource Center

 - May have floor at Congress of Delegates

 - May hold leadership office

 General Membership Information

 - Applications are approved at the national level, subject to AAFP Bylaws.